-Panama is not the friendliest city for pedestrians, in fact, there are many areas where it’s difficult to travel on foot, but this is also a good way to move around if you’re going to nearby places.
+Panama is not the friendliest city for pedestrians, in fact, there are many areas where it’s difficult to travel on foot.
+But, this is also a good way to move around if you’re going to nearby places.

-The city is quite small so in a short time, you can see most of the points of interest.
+The city is quite small, so in a short time, you can see most of the points of interest.

 These are some of the activities you can do during your visit to this small corner of Central America.

-Built by the United States after the failed attempt of the French in the 1800’s, the Panama Canal is considered a marvel of engineering.
+Built by the United States after the failed attempt of the French in the 1800s, the Panama Canal is considered a marvel of engineering.

 It was opened in 1914 and serves to shorten the transit time of ships between the Atlantic and the Pacific Ocean.
 This makes the Panama Canal one of the most important commercial waterways in the continent.

 One of the favorite spots for locals to spend the evenings and do some exercise.

-This seafront runs along Balboa Avenue in the heart of the city and the best time to visit is before sunset, as it doesn’t offer many places to shelter from the sun.
+This seafront runs along Balboa Avenue in the heart of the city.
+The best time to visit is before sunset, as it doesn’t offer many places to shelter from the sun.

 Get away from the city chaos and immerse yourself into this wildlife haven located very close to the city center.

 Located in the area of San Felipe, the old town is one of the most historic and trendy zones of Panama city.

 The ascent to the summit of the Ancon Hill can be done either by walking or driving (there is parking at the top).
-Once you arrive you can have a different view of the city, the bay and also for the bridge of the Americas from a different angle.
+Once you arrive you can have a different view of the city and Panama bay.
+As well as the bridge of the Americas from a different angle.

 Get out of town

-If you cannot find any vegan-friendly restaurant around then you can go where the locals eat and it’d be probably possible create a vegan meal.
+If you cannot find any vegan-friendly restaurant around then you can go where the locals eat.
+It’d probably be possible to put together a vegan meal.

 - White rice

-- Pigeon peas and coconut rice
+- Rice with pigeon peas and coconut

 - Patacones or tostones (Green plantain chips)

-- Ripe plantain
+- Ripe Banana Chips